d3fc/d3fc/indicators/_posts/2010-10-10-movingAverage.md

 // Create the moving average indicator var movingAverage = fc.indicators.movingAverage()
-    .xScale(chart.dateScale)   // associate the X and Y scales .yScale(chart.priceScale)
+    .xScale(xScale)     // associate the X and Y scales .yScale(yScale)
-    .yValue(function(d) { return d.close; }) // specify the property of the data that is smoothed
     .averagePoints(10); // specify the number of data points to average

-// Add the indicator to the chart chart.plotArea.append('g')
+// Add the indicator to the chart chart.plotArea
-  .attr('class', 'moving-average')   // add a class
   .datum(data)          // associate with the given chart data .call(movingAverage);
 {% endhighlight %}